NETWAYS/foreman-training/configmanagement/02_puppet.md

 ### Set defaults to the Smart class parameters provided by the imported class

 Navigate to "Configure > Classes" and select the class "training::user".
-In the "Smart Class Parameter" tab insert your name as Default Value for the name for the user, add a ssh public key as Default Value for ssh_pub_key, for the parameter sudo select override and set the default to true.
+In the "Smart Class Parameter" tab insert your name as Default Value for the id of the user, add a ssh public key as Default Value for ssh_pub_key, for the parameter sudo select override and set the default to true.

 Hint: To create a ssh key pair run "ssh-key-gen".
 The key string required for the puppet module is the second part